Heidenheim an der Brenz: Music

 Heidenheim is the home of the Neuer Kammerchor Heidenheim, one of the most accomplished youth choirs in Germany, founded in 2005 by Thomas Kammel and under his direction since then.
-The Neuer Kammerchor tours overseas extensively and continuously wins critical acclaim for its performances.
+The Neuer Kammerchor tours overseas extensively and has won widespread critical acclaim for its performances.
 In January 2017 the choir was given the Bürger-Prize of the City of Heidenheim for his accomplishments as a cultural ambassador.

 People, culture, and architecture

 Schnaitheim is home to the Sasse Theater company.

-The State Museum of Württemberg ("Württembergisches Landesmuseum") operates a branch location in Hellenstein Castle where it placed its Carriage and Chaise Museum.
-The Museum in the Roman Baths exhibits finds dating back to Roman time.
+The State Museum of Württemberg ("Württembergisches Landesmuseum") operates a branch location in Hellenstein Castle where it has its Carriage and Chaise Museum.
+The Museum in the Roman Baths exhibits finds dating back to the Roman era.
 The Art Museum, located in a former Jugendstil bath, organizes traveling exhibits.
-It also displays in permanent exhibit the world's largest and most complete collection of Picasso posters.
+It also displays a permanent exhibit of the world's largest and most complete collection of Picasso posters.

-Located on top of Hellenstein Mountain and overlooking the city, the most important building and landmark of Heidenheim is Hellenstein Castle.
+Located on top of Hellenstein Mountain and overlooking the city, Hellenstein Castle is the most important building and landmark in Heidenheim.

-Notable structures in the inner city are: Protestant Michaels' Church (former parish seat of the city), the Elmar-Doch-House, the Crown Inn and Pub, the Lower Gate, Villa Waldemaier, the burgher tower Türmle, the Castle Pharmacy, the weavers' settlement, the Heathland Smithy, the Old Mint and old Peters' Church (today cemetery chapel).
+Notable structures in the inner city are the Protestant Michaels' Church (the former parish seat of the city), the Elmar-Doch-House, the Crown Inn and Pub, the Lower Gate, Villa Waldemaier, the burgher tower Türmle, the Castle Pharmacy, the weavers' settlement, the Heathland smithy, the Old mint and the old Peters' Church (today cemetery chapel).

 The construction facility for the manufacture of large turbines built for the local Voith company in 1924 is a significant industrial historic landmark.

 The little castle in Schnaitheim is situated at the Brenz river's edge and offers a sight to see for visitors and residents alike.
-The Schnaitheim Mill is located just a few hundred yards away with its large wheel through operation of the mill was halted several years ago.
+The Schnaitheim Mill is located just a few hundred yards away with its large wheel, though operation of the mill was halted several years ago.

-In Mergelstetten the old church was torn down in 1841 and replaced with a new, Protestant church built in neo-gothic style.
-The building was commissioned by Carl Alexander Heideloff who also commissioned Lichtenstein Castle.
+In Mergelstetten the old church was torn down in 1841 and replaced with a new Protestant church built in neo-gothic style.
+The building was commissioned by Carl Alexander Heideloff, who also commissioned Lichtenstein Castle.
 Lumber was used to build parts of the church because the parish was poor at the time.
-For the same reason the church tower was not built as tall as originally planned.
+For the same reason, the church tower was not built as tall as originally planned.
 Nonetheless, this church is popular and picturesque and frequently used on postcards.